 I am interested in how selection pressures in novel environments contribute to individual specialization and resource use.

-My current Ph.D. research as part of the Newsome Lab at the University of New Mexico lies at the intersection of urban and isotope ecology, with a focus on urban carnivores.
+My current Ph.D. research at the University of New Mexico lies at the intersection of urban and isotope ecology, with a focus on urban carnivores.
 Human populations continue to increase, so understanding how and why animals respond to urbanization is important in order to understand why certain species are successful in urban environments and which may be negatively impacted.

 Full text copies of my published research papers are available here.